Mahmoud Khalil’s case to remain in New Jersey after judge denies US government’s bid to move it

 By Gloria Pazmino and Amanda Musa, CNN

-(CNN) — The case against pro-Palestinian activist Mahmoud Khalil will remain in New Jersey after a judge denied a government motion to have the case transferred to Louisiana where the Columbia graduate student remains in federal custody since his arrest last month.
+(CNN) — The case against pro-Palestinian activist Mahmoud Khalil will remain in New Jersey after a judge denied a government motion to have the case transferred to Louisiana where the Columbia graduate student remains in federal custody.

-On Tuesday, US District Judge Michael Farbiarz concluded the New Jersey court has jurisdiction over the case because Khalil was in the state at the time his attorneys filed a habeas corpus motion seeking to challenge the legality of his detention, according to a 67-page decision.
+Nearly a month after Khalil’s arrest, US District Judge Michael Farbiarz concluded the New Jersey district court has jurisdiction over the case because Khalil was in the state when his attorneys filed a habeas corpus motion seeking to challenge the legality of his detention, according to a 67-page decision filed Tuesday.

 Attorneys for the government argued in proceedings last week that the motion needed to be filed in Louisiana because that is where Khalil is located.
 But, Judge Farbiarz disagreed.